InQuognito/events_and_world_bosses/data/readme.txt

 CUSTOM MODEL DATAS:
 they will always be in format of 6164XXX to prevent conflict 6164001 - Essence of illusion
+6164002 - Grand Illusioner Model
-6164002 - Concentrated Essence of Illusion
+616400? - Concentrated Essence of Illusion